simonweniger/agentkit/tests/testcases/issue384_multiple_observers.md

 ### Issue 384

-A StateMachine that exercises the example given on issue
+A Workflow that exercises the example given on issue
 #[384](https://github.com/fgmacedo/python-statemachine/issues/384).

 In this example, we register multiple observers to the same named callback.